Tzvet05/INDULC/README.md

 make
 ```

+### Makefile rules

+`make (all)` compiles the libraries and the program.

+`make fclean` removes everything that got compiled.

+`make clean` removes everything that got compiled except the executable and its dynamic library.

+`make cleanindulc` removes the program's object files.

+`make re` removes everything that got compiled and recompiles the libraries and the program.

+`make reindulc` removes the program's object files and recompiles the program.

 ## USAGE

 Run the assembler using
-`./indulc {program input file}`
+`./indulc {input}`

-`{program input file}` is the input text file containing the program to assemble.
+`{input}` is the mandatory input text file containing the program to assemble.
-You must have reading permissions for it.
+INDULC must have reading permissions for it.

-The default output file in which the assembled machine code is written is named `"a.out"`.
+The default output file in which the assembled machine code is written is named `a.out`.
 This name can be changed using the "output file" option (see further down).
 If it does not exist, INDULC will create it.
 If it already exists, INDULC must have writing permissions for it.

-The default input file from which the ISA is read is named `"isa.json"`.
-This name can be changed using the "isa file" option (see further down).
+The default input file from which the ISA is read is named `isa.json`.
+This name can be changed using the "ISA file" option (see further down).
 INDULC must have reading permissions for it.

+The default input file from which the signals are read is named `signals.json`.
+This name can be changed using the "signals file" option (see further down).
+INDULC must have reading permissions for it.

 ### Options

 Options can be added anywhere in the arguments when running the assembler, except among an option's arguments.

 They may support multiple names, they may require a parameter, and they may require arguments.
 The default parameters and arguments are indicated by `[ ]`.
-If the option requires arguments, they are indicated by `{ }`, and no options can be specified until all the arguments are given.
+If the option requires arguments, they are indicated by `{ }`, and no options can be specified until all the arguments are provided.

 If the same option is specified multiple times, the last occurence prevails.

 The `--` argument can be used to indicate the end of option parsing.
 Any argument following it will be treated as a regular argument rather than as an option.

-#### Version

-`--version`

-The "version" option displays INDULC's version.
-It doesn't run the assembling process.

 #### Help